 It could be your boss, spouse, kids, friends, mentors or even church leaders.
 You tell yourself this time around you will stand your ground but when that request comes, you are unable to form the words, you end up stammering and finally nod your head in acceptance.

 This has happened to me more times than I can count and I realised that I wasn’t doing myself any favours by taking on more than I could.

-Research indicates that when we find it hard to say no and end up accepting requests, expectations, conditions and what not, our overall productivity decreases, we may become unreliable, and ultimately burnout.
+Research shows that when we find it hard to say no and end up accepting requests, expectations, conditions and what not, our overall productivity decreases. we may become unreliable, and ultimately burnout.
 That’s scary but happens more often than you think.

 There are also a few bible references that can be applied here: